Time to read: 15 minutes

 In years past one had to join a tour group of at least five other people of the same nationality, but this rule seems to have been scrapped.
 I was able to book onto a tour with Experience Tibet for a very reasonable price, and who took care of all the permits needed for a visit to Mount Everest.
 Get Your Guide is another reputable company that offers tours to the region.

 I decided I would travel to Lhasa by train on the legendary Qinghai Express; the world’s highest railway.
 Travelling by train is the best way to start any trip to Tibet as not only is the scenery out of this world, it helps with the acclimatization process.
 If you fly straight to Lhasa (which sits at 3,656 metres / 11,990 feet) from sea level then the risk of suffering altitude sickness early on is a lot higher than arriving by train.

 Preparations for my Tibet Everest Base Camp Tour

 After finalizing the arrangements with the tour company who only required a copy of my passport to set things in motion, I set about trying to cover the recommended packing list.
-I invested in a down jacket, some new winter boots and plenty of layers to protect against the cold Himalayan winter.
+This included a down jacket, some new winter boots and plenty of layers to protect against the cold Himalayan winter.